 On Monday, September 14, 1959, I entered a school building for the first time as a student.
-Except for a three-year-period in the late 1970s, I have followed an academic schedule ever since.
-Four-and-and-half years old at the time, life as I would know it began on a sunswept morning in my hometown of Wellesley, Massachusetts more than five-and-a-half decades ago.
+Except for a three-year period in the late 1970s, I have followed an academic schedule ever since.
+Four-and-a-half years old at the time, life as I would know it began on a sun-swept morning in my hometown of Wellesley, Massachusetts, more than six decades ago.

 In the 1950s, virtually every school system in the Northeast commenced exactly a week after Labor Day, which, in 1959 was on September 7.
 As a family, we stayed on Cape Cod for much of the summer, generally returning to Wellesley a few days before the start of classes.
-At the time, I was golden-brown from the sun.
-My hair had become egg-white in color from the continued exposure to Nauset and Coast Guard Beach.
-Obviously, it had been an idyllic summer for a boy who was so active and curious!
+At the time, my skin was golden-brown from the sun.
+My hair had become egg-white in color from the continued exposure to Nauset or Coast Guard Beach.
+It had been an idyllic summer for a boy who was so active and curious!

-The next day, cobalt skies and cool temperatures greeted me as I began Nursery at Wellesley’s Tenacre Country Day School.
-My teacher, I soon learned, was an engaging woman named Miss Cherry.
+The next day, September 15, 1959, cobalt skies and cool temperatures greeted me as I began Nursery at Wellesley’s Tenacre Country Day School.
+My teacher, I learned, was a vivacious woman named Miss Cherry.
 She was in her mid-twenties, with coffee-brown hair and sea-green eyes.
 Significantly, my first teacher was the kind of effervescent presence that made me instantaneously feel both accepted and adored.

-During activities period on that first morning of school, Miss Cherry asked us to kneel in a semi-circle around an American flag that hung proudly in the classroom.
+During the activities period on that first morning of school, Miss Cherry asked us to kneel in a semi-circle around an American flag that hung proudly in the classroom.
 “I have a special surprise,” she cooed as we all looked at her with oval eyes.
-She then exclaimed, “Boys and girls, we are no longer, ‘the Great Forty-Eight’!
-We now have fifty stars for fifty states!”
+She then exclaimed, “Boys and girls, we are no longer ‘The Great 48’!
+We now have 50 stars for our fifty states!”
 When our teacher then went on to explain that both Alaska and Hawaii had just been added to the union, we all applauded.
-Miss Cherry then ceremoniously hung the classroom’s brand-new, fifty-star flag!
+Miss Cherry then ceremoniously hung the classroom’s brand-new, 50-star flag.

 Trouble ensued, however, when she then showed us where both of our new states were situated on our classroom map.
 I instantaneously raised my hand.
-“But, Miss Cherry,” I cried out, “those new states are not connected to us!”
-She gave me the first of what would be innumerable Oh, Shaunie looks that year.
+“But, Miss Cherry,” I cried out, “those new states are not at all connected to us!”
+She gave me the first of what would be innumerable oh, Shaunie looks that year.

 My most searing memory of my first day in school revolved around my hand-me-down Wellesley Little League jacket that I had worn to school that day.
-My mother had made such an enormous deal about me not losing the jacket that when I placed it in my assigned spot – hook number 6 – I repeatedly kept checking on it periodically throughout the day.
-Happily, though, I could now read my name under the hook, thanks to DeDe.
+Mom had made such an enormous deal about me not losing the jacket that when I placed it in my assigned spot – hook number 6 – I repeatedly kept checking on it periodically throughout the day.
+Happily, though, I could now read my name under the hook, thanks to my big sister.
 When Miss Cherry saw me check the status of the coat one final time that day, she said sweetly, “Don’t worry, Shaunie.
 Your jacket won’t walk away by itself.
 I promise!”